The University of Maryland, College Park is offering a

 (3.)
 Comprehend current policy and legal issues regarding special education best practice.

-Fellowship Support: Scholarships are assured for participants working in DoDDS for the 5 years of the program.
+Fellowship Support: Scholarships are assured for cohort members for the 5 years of the program.
 The total scholarship award is approximately $40,000 for each scholar.

 Capstone Project: This doctorate program includes the completion of a Capstone Project.
 This will involve research on a question or issue of interest to the scholar to be conducted under the mentorship of a UMD professor during the final year of the program.
 Scholars will have a formal defense of their Project in the final semester of their program.